 - African wild cats

-The African lion has forever been a symbol of strength, power, and ferocity and their roars that can be heard from five miles away.
+The African lion has forever been a symbol of strength, power, and ferocity, and their roars can be heard from five miles away.

 An adult lion’s coat is yellow-gold, and juveniles have some light spots that disappear with age.
 Only male lions typically boast manes, the impressive fringe of long hair that encircles their heads.